Table of Contents (Quickly Jump To Information)

-We get more than our fair share of double yolk eggs on our homestead.
+We get more than our fair share of double yolk eggs on our farm.

-The funny thing about them is they always seem like a gift (most eggs do!), although they’re technically something that hens shouldn’t be laying regularly.
+The funny thing about an egg with two yolks is they always seem like a gift (most eggs do!), although a double egg yolk is technically something that hens shouldn’t be laying regularly.

-I get many emails from you guys about your abnormal eggs, and double yolkers are usually on the list!
+I get many emails from you guys about your abnormal eggs, and an egg with two yolks are usually on the list!

 It’s amazing to see them—they’re usually much larger than other eggs.